Finishes On Skirting Boards And Architraves

-This eliminates the need to buy an unprimed piece as these will need two coats and a final coat before fitting to a wall.
-This explains why primed finishes are more popular.
-They take a little longer to produce however, the convince they bring to customers more than makes up for it.
+This eliminates the need to buy an unprimed piece as these will need priming, undercoating and painting before fitting to a wall.

-As mentioned before, although the primed finish is beneficial, it’s not the end of the process.
-Now let’s into the different finishes that can be applied.
+As mentioned before, although the primed finish is beneficial, it’s not the best finish that we offer.

 This is the default paint which most skirting boards and architraves will receive.
 Gloss paint allows for a shining effect which helps makes the boards look more attractive and professional looking.
 The paint has other advantages too.

 Its dust and moisture resistance thus minor spills and dust will not spoil the look or finish of the boards.
 This allows for people to clean their skirting without too much worry.

 Gloss paint is cheap as its everywhere, readily available and even if you scrub your skirting boards, it will not come off easily.
 White gloss paint will work best on white skirting boards or architraves.

 Satin finish is a little different compared to white gloss.
 The process is the same, two coats of primed finish but, once the final finish is ready, this paint is more water based than the gloss finish.
 It also gives more texture than the gloss finish and has a velvet look to it.
 This can really benefit some of the more detailed designs such as the London skirting board as it will give the profile added texture and detail to an already detailed skirting board.